AGDFL/MHFU-HD/README.md

 - I also made all the intro screens from scratch, the ones that I have access to anyway.
 You can find them in the Intro folder
 ![Intro](https://github.com/grimmtusk/MHFU-HD/blob/main/Intro/capcom.png?raw=true)

-I am aware most people won't know what to do with these so for those that have never used custom textures in PPSSPP I will add a tutorial on how to use them soon, when I get some free time.

 - Screenshots:
 ![Screenshot](https://github.com/grimmtusk/MHFU-HD/blob/main/Screenshots/Screenshot%2001.png?raw=true)